-Recognising the significant issues with data collection, work was undertaken in the cattle and sheep sectors is ongoing to explore what a similar industry tool to the electronic-Medicine Book for pigs could look like for their respective industries.
-Following an initial pilot project with cattle in 2018, a second phase of work for what is being called an ‘e-Medicines Hub (eMH)’ was commissioned, this time for both cattle and sheep data.
+Recognising the significant issues with data collection, work was undertaken in the cattle and sheep sectors to explore what a similar industry tool to the electronic-Medicine Book for pigs could look like for their respective industries.
+Following an initial pilot project with cattle in 2018, a second phase of work on a Medicines Hub was commissioned, this time for both cattle and sheep data.
 The aim is to capture: national sector level reporting of antibiotic use in line with ESVAC methodology; farm level data for identification of trends in how antibiotics are being used and to facilitate benchmarking within and between farms.
-Work will continue on this through 2020.
+The Medicine Hub is being launched by AHDB in January 2021.

 A campaign to target Enzootic Abortion of Ewes (EAE) was also launched in June 2019.
 With EAE responsible for more than a third of abortion cases in sheep every year, the campaign encourages farmers to vaccinate ewes in advance of tupping (mating) so that both unnecessary lamb losses and inappropriate use of antibiotics can be prevented.
 More about this campaign on the Ideas Hub or by visiting the short link bit.ly/EAEcampaign.

-In 2019 it was reported that there had been a reduction of over 20% in use of oral antibiotics used on neonatal lambs since 2016, which achieved the target laid down in 2016
+In 2020 it was reported that there had been a reduction of 34% in use of oral antibiotics used on neonatal lambs since 2016, which achieved the target laid down in 2016